pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

 ## Verify the latest alpha package version

-Run the following command to output a list of available tags.
+Run the command in this section to output a list of available tags.

 Use the latest version returned in place of the sample version in this topic, such as `0.1.4-alpha.11` in the following output.